galvanic/adversML/README.md

 TODO
 ----

-- implement stochastic and batch training
+- implement stochastic and batch training: refactor out gradient descent from training functions and take stochastic or batch as argument

 ### software eng (ie. not directly important for this project) stuff: